masyl/funex/README.md

 ## Roadmap
-- DONE - Whitespace support
+- Document : Whitespace support
-- DONE - Support for Multi-statement
+- Document : Support for Multi-statement
-- DONE: Strict mode
+- Document : Code Quality and Hygiene
-- Support for inline JSON
+- Document : Support for inline JSON
 - Support for double quoted strings
 - Support for literal object notation (needed?)
 - Measure impact of uncompressible member names on gZipped version of the library